 Frederick responds, “The audience is irrelevant.
 The work itself is the gift, not the praise for it.
 Understand that, and you’ll understand true mastery.”

 Emily Dickinson spent her entire life writing for an irrelevant audience.
-The reasons for her obscurity are debated by scholars.
+Scholars debate the reasons for her obscurity.
 However, they are certain Emily did not create a following in her lifetime.
 She wrote hundreds of poems never shared or read by anyone until after her death.

 I wonder what words would spew from my brain if I had no concept of an audience or their potential reaction.
 Would the work be profitable?
 Lost in obscurity?
 Unfortunately, it’s impossible to determine.